By: John Coleman, MSW, ACSW, Vice President of Clinical Services and Regulatory Compliance

 Fortunately, not all recovery residences engage in such questionable practices.
 High-quality homes have the option to obtain certification by organizations such as the Florida Association of Recovery Residences (FARR), which ensures adherence to strong ethical standards.
 The new law now prohibits referrals from recovery residences to treatment providers unless such residences are voluntarily certified.

 The Practices of Substance Abuse Service Providers Act classifies patient brokering as “racketeering” and imposes escalating fines starting at $50,000 for brokering activities.
-Also prohibited are deceptive marketing practices such as toll-free call centers or websites who misrepresent the true provider or describe services which have false or misleading statements.
+Also prohibited are deceptive marketing practices such as toll-free call centers or websites that misrepresent the true provider or describe services that have false or misleading statements.

 Additionally, the law requires background checks on all staff members and specifies what treatment interventions must be performed by licensed or certified professionals.
 By January 2018 The Department of Children and Families (DCF), which licenses alcohol and drug programs, will establish minimum standards that address administrative management, utilization of best practices, minimum qualifications for all staff, and service provider facility standards.

 Alan.
 S Levine, co-founder of Addiction Recovery Legal Services, LLC, is a distinguished attorney who serves the South Florida area and has been a reliable and vital source in keeping Lifeskills South Florida abreast of this legislation.
 Practicing since 1990, Alan has helped hundreds of families in need of addiction, mental health, and Marchman Act interventions.